opencrvs/opencrvs-core/README.md

 Dependencies are required.
 Ensure you have satisfied all the following requirements before continuing:

 - **Operation system**: Linux or Unix operating system is required: e.g. Ubuntu or Mac OSX: If you do not have Ubuntu or MacOSX, investigate installing a [virtual](https://www.virtualbox.org/) [Ubuntu](https://ubuntu.com/download/desktop) environment on your computer.
+- **Admin rights**: You must have admin rights over your computer and a sudo password
 - **Disk space and RAM:** A minimum of 10GB of hard drive space available and at least 8GB of RAM.
 If you are using virtualisation, ensure this is dedicated to the environment.
 - **Docker**: On Ubuntu, install [Docker](https://docs.docker.com/engine/install/ubuntu/) & [Docker Compose](https://docs.docker.com/compose/install/).
 On Mac, install [Docker for Mac](https://docs.docker.com/desktop/mac/install/).
 On Mac, in Docker for Mac preferences, assign 4 CPUs, at least 8GB Memory or more, Swap 4GB and 4 CPUs if your system allows.
 Elastic search needs a lot of memory to run.
 On Ubuntu we set enough RAM automatically.
 - **Nodejs:** Install [Node](https://nodejs.org/en/download/) v.14.15.0, v14.15.4, 14.17.0 or v14.18.1 (this release has been tested on those versions).
 You can manage the Node version of your choice using [Node Version Manager](https://nodejs.org/en/download/package-manager/#nvm).